hyundai-robotics/doc-hrscript/book.md

 [__SOURCE](5-moving-robot/22-s-curve.md)
 # 5.22 scurve

-The S‑curve is a motion‑trajectory planning method that treats the speed changes during the acceleration and deceleration phases of robot motion as a smooth curve.
+The S-curve is a motion-trajectory planning method that treats the speed changes during the acceleration and deceleration phases of robot motion as a smooth curve.

 - **Default method**: At the start and end of acceleration the speed changes abruptly, which can cause mechanical shock (jerk).
-- **S‑curve method**: Makes the speed change smoothly, minimizing equipment vibration, extending hardware lifespan, and ensuring stable path accuracy during high‑speed operation.
+- **S-curve method**: Makes the speed change smoothly, minimizing equipment vibration, extending hardware lifespan, and ensuring stable path accuracy during high-speed operation.

 ### Syntax
 ```python